Art Gallery Book Club

 The Art Gallery Book Club meets every second month at the Gallery to discuss books, enjoy great art, and share a glass of wine and a bite to eat.

-In October, our book will be Machines Like Me by Ian McEwan.
-Join us in the study room for a friendly and open discussion about this novel, the power of artifice, and what it means to be human.
+In January, our book will be Kafka on the Shore by Haruki Murakami.
+Join us in the Study Room for a friendly and open discussion about this novel, mythic and contemporary taboos, and the Japanese sense of the supernatural.

 About the book